 Surfshark Review 2020

-Surfshark is an all-rounder VPN service that works with Netflix / torrenting and costs only $1.99/mo, but does it deserve the 4.4-star rating?
-To find out everything that's good and bad about Surfshark, check out my in-depth review.
+Surfshark is an all-rounder VPN service that works with Netflix / torrenting and costs only $1.99/mo.
+For all its unique capabilities and proprietary features, it has earned a rating of 4.4/5.0, To find out everything that's good and bad about Surfshark, check out this in-depth review.

 My Rating Criteria